mikeperry-tor/mission-improbable/README.md

 We need to do a test build and ensure that flipping that pref won't spam logs, cause issues, or have library search path issues for stock users.

-2. The bootup script stopped working with Orwall 1.2.0.
+2. The bootup script [stopped working](https://github.com/EthACKdotOrg/orWall/issues/121) with Orwall 1.2.0.
 We have to use Orwall 1.1.0.
 Do not upgrade to 1.2.0 or networking will break.

-3. Updating via sideload (in update.sh) is buggy still.
-It does not update the radio or bootloader firmwares, and may have other issues.